Mountainview College has four learning communities (LC):

 Frequently Asked Questions by Parents

-Will my son or daughter be isolated from other students?
+Will my student be isolated from other students?

 The Engineering Community is designed to foster a sense of community and a shared purpose with other students and their teachers.
 Students will have more opportunities to interact with a range of people.
 While their roommate will most likely be a part of the EC, the floor on which they will live will be a combination of students from other majors as well.

-Will he or she earn extra credit by living in the Engineering Community?
+Will they earn extra credit by living in the Engineering Community?